Rangely Dispatch Personnel

 - Nearest intersection or any other information that will assist officers

-The Rangely Police Department and the Rio Blanco County Sherriff's Office will be implementing a new Emergency Notification System through Swift Reach.
+The Rangely Police Department and the Rio Blanco County Sherriff's Office will be implementing a new Emergency Notification System through Genasys.
 To Sign up for the Alerts in Rangely and Rio Blanco County please register through the link below.
 If you have any questions please call the RPD at (970) 675-8466.
 Thank you.